Elbow replacement (prosthesis).

 A 20% rating requires: Minimum evaluation; 30.
 A 100% rating requires: For 1 year following implantation of prosthesis; 100.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Elbow replacement (prosthesis).?
+What evidence supports a higher rating for Elbow replacement (prosthesis).?

-What is the C&P exam like for Elbow replacement (prosthesis).?
+What happens at the C&P exam for Elbow replacement (prosthesis).?

 Get a Personalized Rating Analysis